4e6f626f6479/Avorion-Server-Assistant/README.md

 ## Usage
 Simply run the script.

-There is a small UI indicator in the top left to show that the script is running.
+There is a UI indicator in the top left to show that the script is running.

 If your server is not running when you run the script, it will launch the server for you.

-If the Script encounters an issue it will send a message and stop
+If the Script encounters an issue it will send a message and stop.

-Hitting ESC will stop the script
+Hitting ESC will stop the script.